 Why We Went: My friends, Peter and Pam, discovered that after all my trips to Boquete, El Oasis was one restaurant that I had not yet eaten at and wanted me to try it.
 We went for lunch and I was impressed with the scenery, the prices, and the quality of the foods.
 Later in the week, my husband and I were invited to dinner with friends; and I jumped at the chance to sample their dinner menu.
 El Oasis has inside dining, patio dining with a fireplace, and a glass gazebo style room that holds a couple of tables.
 I dined in the gazebo both times.
 It is lovely for privacy and sits you in the midst of their stunning gardens.

 Noteworthy: El Oasis’s chicken is stuffed with spinach and goat cheese, grilled perfectly and served on a bed of pureed sweet potatoes, accompanied by peas (which are hard to find in Boquete).
-This entree is both scrumptious and affordable.
-Price tag $12.
+This entree is both scrumptious and affordable, with a price tag around $12.

-Bonus: El Oasis’s soups are the best in Boquete; they should actually just make the soups for all the restaurants, because many charge double the price and they are not half as flavorful.
-I tried the heavenly roasted red pepper soup for lunch, and the rich and satisfying cream of corn and culis of sofrito creole (with a huge langoustine in the middle) for dinner.
+Bonus: El Oasis’s soups are the best in Boquete; they should actually just make the soups for all the restaurants because many charges double the price and they are not half as flavorful.
+I tried the heavenly Roasted Red Pepper Soup for lunch and the rich and satisfying Cream of Corn and Culis of Sofrito Creole (with a huge langoustine in the middle) for dinner.
 The soup is $5.50 per huge bowl.

-Something Unique– My appetizer was something I could not pronounce, but basically was a terrine with layered mashed potatoes, meat with roasted vegetables that was incredibly sweet, topped with whipped butternut squash, which cut down on some of the sweetness.
-It was absolutely delicious, both sweet and tangy.
+Something Unique: My appetizer was something I could not pronounce, but it was basically a terrine with layered mashed potatoes, sweet meat with roasted vegetables, then topped with whipped butternut squash.
+The butternut squash helped to cut some of the sweetness and the combination was perfect.
 I would love to have the recipe.
-The presentation was spectacular!
+As you can see, the presentation is impressive!

-What Needs Improvement: Bread or a roll would a nice accompaniment for the soup.
+What Needs Improvement: Offering diners a loaf of bread or a roll of some sort would a nice accompaniment to the soup.
 El Oasis also needs updated social media and a menu on their website.

 Total Check Before Tip: I was treated for lunch.
-Our diner bill was under $50 for the two of us.
+Our dinner bill was under $50 for the two of us.

 My Rating Scale 1 (lowest) to 10 (highest)= 9 1/2 (for food, service, AND value)